SimpleSuyash/work-day-scheduler/README.md

 ## Caution
 Day.js is a lightweight alternative to Moment with almost the same functionality.
-But to use date ordinal (31st, 17th, etc), the AdvancedFormat plugin is required,so make sure to include the cdn link in the script tag.
+But to use date ordinal (31st, 17th, etc), the AdvancedFormat plugin is required, so make sure to include the cdn link in the script tag.

 ## Link to the deployed application